dangrie158/email-categorization-thesis/source/09_chapter_1.md

 The main contributions of this thesis can be summed up in the following points:

-- A memory efficient implementation of derived word2vec models that allow multiple models to be loaded at the same time in memory
+- A memory efficient implementation of derived word2vec models that allow multiple models to be loaded in memory at the same time.
-- An implementation of an optimized algorithm based on the work of @koehn2003empirical to split compound words of synthetic languages into their parts
+- An implementation of an optimized algorithm based on the work of @koehn2003empirical to split compound words of synthetic languages into their parts.
 - A German news corpus, containing >100,000 articles with rich information such as author, date, normalized text and 11 different labels[^corpus-repo].
 - A method to increase the accuracy of classifiers when only little training data is available by creating new training sets using only unsupervised algorithms and unlabeled data.
 - Empirical evidence that news articles can be utilized as a more available alternative for emails when working with natural language machine learning algorithms.